HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ### Bonus track

-The same way we can read files by attaching its content to the error message, we can twist the payload a little bit to enumerate other internal services.
-In stead of defining `file:///etc/passwd` we can define connections to internal resources and read the responses from it (for example an admin dashboard hosted in <http://localhost:8080>):
+The same way we can read files by attaching their content to the error message, we can twist the payload a little bit to enumerate other internal services.
+Instead of defining `file:///etc/passwd` we can define connections to internal resources and read the responses from them (for example an admin dashboard hosted at <http://localhost:8080>):

 ```xml
 <!ENTITY % file SYSTEM "http://localhost:8080/admin/dashboard">